syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

    ![No configuration changes required dialog box](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img2.png)

-I> The Syncfusion® Troubleshooter command will be visible only for Syncfusion® projects that means the project should contain Syncfusion® assemblies or Syncfusion® NuGet packages referred.
+I> The Syncfusion&reg; Troubleshooter command will be visible only for Syncfusion&reg; projects that means the project should contain Syncfusion&reg; assemblies or Syncfusion&reg; NuGet packages referred.

-The Syncfusion® Troubleshooter handles the following project configuration issues:
+The Syncfusion&reg; Troubleshooter handles the following project configuration issues:

 1. Assembly Reference Issues.